-There will be a midterm and a final exam, taken in class, closed book and closed notes.
-The final will be cumulative.
-The exams will test whether you have absorbed lecture content such as critical terms and textual themes.
-They will not test analytical ability.
+There will be a final exam, taken in class, closed book and closed notes.
+The exam will test whether you have absorbed content presented in class such as critical terms, textual themes, arguments from secondary readings, etc. It will not test analytical ability.